Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences: the first lists what the tool does, the second gives usage guidance.
-No wasted words, highly efficient.
+Two sentences: first explains what the tool does, second provides usage guidance.
+Front-loaded with the bundled resources.
+No wasted words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.